smearor/cgd1-rs/book/src/controller.md

 ### Device Scanning

 The scan dialog shows nearby devices with their advertisement data (temperature, humidity, battery).
 Clicking a device initiates connection and authentication.
+The scan callback also persists battery data from advertising to `KnownDeviceStore` and updates the `scan_battery_cache`.

+### Known Device Store

+The controller maintains a `KnownDeviceStore` that persists:

+- **Known device MAC addresses** (`known_devices.json`) — Used to populate the device dropdown on startup and attempt automatic reconnection.
+- **Battery levels** (`battery_cache.json`) — Map of MAC address to battery percentage, updated during scans and loaded on startup.

+Both files are stored in the platform data directory (e.g., `~/.local/share/cgd1-rs/`).

 ### Sensor Monitoring

 Real-time temperature and humidity are displayed via sensor cards that update from the `ClockEvent` stream.
-Battery level is shown with a percentage label.
+Battery level is shown with a percentage label and progress bar.

+### Battery Display

+The controller does **not** read battery from GATT (the CGD1's Battery Service characteristic returns an unreliable 99%).
+Instead, battery data is sourced from BLE advertising scans:

+1. **On startup**, `KnownDeviceStore::load_battery()` populates the in-memory `scan_battery_cache` from `battery_cache.json`.
+2. **During scans**, the scan callback extracts battery from advertising TLV type `0x02`, updates `scan_battery_cache`, and persists via `KnownDeviceStore::save_battery()`.
+3. **On connect**, the connect handler reads the cached battery value and sends `ClockEvent::BatteryLevel` to update the UI.

+The device only advertises battery data when **not connected** and the button is held for 3 seconds.
+Periodic scans (every 60 seconds when disconnected) keep the cache fresh.

 ### Alarm Editing